bradlet/thompson_rust_os/notes.md

         So `core` needs to be recompiled for our custom target triple.
         -   Need to use the Rust nightly build to access an unstable feature to re-build `core` for our target system.
         -   To use nightly, `rustup override set nightly`
+-   Starting off on the OS, easiest way to print to screen is using the VGA text buffer.
+    -   Special memory area mapped to VGA hardware so that it's contents are displayed on the screen.
+    -   Memory contains 25 lines, each 80 character cells wide, where each cell contains an ASCII character, and a byte for color.
+    -   Buffer located at `0xb8000`